A Beginners Guide To Personal Development

 BROOKE CASTILLO: The Life Coach School Podcast is your go-to resource for learning, growing, and becoming certified as a Life Coach and Weight Loss Coach.
 Through this podcast, you’ll hear directly from the Master Coach Brooke Castillo to help you better understand life coaching, the required skills and mindsets, and how we focus on serving the client to get them the results they seek.

-TIM FERRISS: Tim Ferriss is self-experimenter and bestselling author, best known for The 4-Hour Workweek, which has been translated into 40+ languages.
+TIM FERRISS: Tim Ferriss is a self-experimenter and bestselling author, best known for The 4-Hour Workweek, which has been translated into 40+ languages.
 In this show, he deconstructs world-class performers from diverse areas digging deep to find the tools, tactics, and tricks that listeners can use.

 The Lively Show with Jess Lively